Pucón: Demographics

 According to the 2002 census carried out by the Chilean National Statistics Institute, Pucón spans an area of 1248.5 sqkm and has 21,107 inhabitants (10,705 men and 10,402 women).
 Of these, 13,837 (65.6%) lived in urban areas and 7,270 (34.4%) in rural areas.
 The population grew by 47% (6,751 persons) between the 1992 and 2002 censuses.

 Tourism

-Pucón is a major centre of adventure tourism in Chile, attracting national and foreigner visitors alike.
+Pucón is a major center of adventure tourism in Chile, attracting national and foreigner visitors alike.
 Due to its striking natural surroundings which include volcanoes, lakes, waterfalls, nature reserves and hot springs, Pucón attracts tourism all year round.During the summer, popular tourist activities include hiking, rafting, horseback riding, bird watching, fishing, canopy trails, and canyoning.
 In winter and spring, it is possible to go skiing or snowboarding on the slopes of Villarrica volcano or visit one of the several thermal baths scattered around the nearby Valdivian temperate rain forest.
 These activities are easily arranged from the city itself, which harbours several tourist offices and travel agencies.